QuickStat/quickstat/packages/plugins/rest/README.md

 The example above uses the PrometheusDataSource with the ScrapeStrategy.
 The ScrapeStrategy exposes the prometheus file on the given endpoint for being scraped from prometheus.
 You can also use the PushGatewayStrategy to push the metrics to the PushGateway of Prometheus.

-If you would like to use other data sources, you can take a look at the available data sources in the [@quickstat/core package](https://github.com/QuickStat/quickstat?tab=readme-ov-file#data-sources)
+If you would like to use other data sources, you can take a look at the available data sources in the [@quickstat/core](https://github.com/QuickStat/quickstat?tab=readme-ov-file#data-sources) package.

 ### Plugin